freezer333/nodecpp-demo/streaming/readme.md

 });
 ```

+When you send an event to your addon, the C++ code will read a `Message` object whose name is set to the event name (first parameter of `emit`) and data is set to the actual message (second parameter of `emit`).
+Likewise, when sending a `Message` object from C++, it's name will be the name of the event that gets emitted.

+### Using the Streaming API
 Ok, so that's not exactly "streaming"... the `streaming-worker` adapter also adds two methods for creating actual streams to and from your C++ code too though.
 To capture the output of your C++ via a stream, you can use the `stream()` method on the `from` object:

 ```js